 I wasn’t sure if Kyrgyzstan was West or East.
 It seemed like a mix of both.
-Folk traditions of the Kyrg people are being embraced and reintegrated into society.
+Folk traditions of the Kyrgyz people are being embraced and reintegrated into society.
 New temples are being built.
-Some of the face of Russian Imperialism remains, just like the quality of the air.
+Some traces of Russian Imperialism remains, just like the quality of the air.
 I actually read an article that said “…effects of global warming still aren’t apparent in Kyrgyzstan….”

 A Place in Transition

 And all the while, things are changing in that country.
 Just like so many other places in this world.
 The capital is modernizing but the pace still slow.
 Mosques are under construction along the highway but statues of Lenin in the parks of Bishkek stand tall.
 Up by lake Song-kul, the second largest lake in the country, life is much more organic and I forgot which way was north.

 When all of the guests (for that day) sat down around the table we were served freshly whipped butter and strawberry jam in sparkly, what looked like imperialist-era glassware in a yurt in the middle of Kyrgyzstan by a beautiful Kyrgyz family.
 Guests included myself, Jean, our new friend Nadja from Germany, a retired German couple, two newlyweds from Bishkek, and our driver of course.
 We booked a tour in Kochkor the day before with a local travel agency.
 When travelling in Kyrgyzstan, these are all things I recommend doing once you get there.